XTTraining/Web-101/124202_Astha/Readme.md

 Remove:
 -products get removed from cart
 -no of items change
--message when no profucts available
+-message when no products available

 Edit:
 -overlay appears with title, price,color,size,quantity information